PREGNANCY

 -

-One pill to prevent both HIV and pregnancy? new study tests simpler option for women
+One pill to prevent HIV and pregnancy? new study tests simpler option for women

-Prevention Not yet recruitingThis study compares how well women stick to a single daily pill that prevents both HIV and pregnancy versus taking two separate pills.
-About 300 women without HIV, aged 16-39, will try both methods in a crossover design.
-The goal is to see if a combined pill makes it easier to st…
+Prevention Not yet recruitingThis study tests whether a single daily pill that combines HIV prevention (PrEP) and birth control is easier for women to take consistently than taking two separate pills.
+About 300 women without HIV will try both approaches in a crossover design, and researchers will measure adh…

 Matched conditions: PREGNANCY